qubole/streamx/docs/index.rst

 Configuration
 -------------
-This section gives example configuration files that cover common scenarios, then provides an exhaustive description of the available configuration options.
+This section gives example configurations that cover common scenarios, then provides an exhaustive description of the available configuration options.

 Example
 ~~~~~~~